mantolo/wireframe-app/README.md

 [Backend API](./packages/backend/README.md)

-With terminal open, Navigate to _packages/backend_, you may perform either actions.
+With terminal opened, Navigate to _packages/backend_, you may perform either actions.

 > . start.sh